Thomas Penn: Death

 In Pennsylvania, Penn's legacy among the residents of the region, in contrast to views of his father, was marked by resentment and contempt; writing in 1757, Franklin wrote that Penn's refusal to pay taxes to Pennsylvania led him to "[conceive] at that moment a more cordial and thorough Contempt [towards] him than I ever before felt for any Man living".
 In addition to his refusal to pay taxes, Penn frequently used his prerogative to overturn the General Assembly's legislation, which some historians have claimed influenced Pennsylvania's support for the American Revolution.

+Legacy

-Penn's involvement in the Walking Purchase later became a source of contention among the Lenape.
+In the early 21st century, Penn's involvement in the Walking Purchase later became a source of contention among the Lenape.
 In 2004, the Delaware Tribe of Western Oklahoma filed a lawsuit against the Commonwealth of Pennsylvania in the United States District Court for the Eastern District of Pennsylvania.
 The Delaware Tribe sought 314 acre of land included in the Walking Purchase, claiming that the transaction between Penn and the Lenape was fraudulent.
 The court granted Pennsylvania's motion to dismiss, a decision which was upheld by the Third Circuit Court of Appeals in 2006.